Hate American Made ////// Waco Siege

 the FBI would tell us that this is supposed to have a two-pronged effect.

-One, to disrupt the sleep of the persons inside of the compound, putting additional pressure and stress on them, them, but two, to increase the safety of their outside teams, of the hostage release teams.
+One, to disrupt the sleep of the persons inside of the compound, putting additional pressure and stress on them, but two, to increase the safety of their outside teams, of the hostage release teams.

 If anybody that's been in a situation like this where you are in the dark and there are bright lights that surround you,

+anything beyond those bright lights, you usually can't see any of that.
 So effectively, it's creating a wall of light for the agents to hide behind.

 On Monday, March 15th, the FBI establishes a modified negotiation strategy, continuing to insist on peaceful resolution, but refusing to listen to any more of what they are referring to as Bible babble.